 Title IX Education Amendment

 All students have a right to an education free of discrimination, including sexual harassment and all forms of sexual intimidation and exploitation.
 Saint Paul College is committed to creating an environment free of any form of sexual harassment.
-Complaints or concerns should be directed to the Discrimination/Harassment Officer, Thomas Matos, Associate Vice President of Student Development & Services at 651.846.1362 or Office 1418 on the first floor of Saint Paul College.
+Complaints or concerns should be directed to the Discrimination/Harassment Officer, Kelly Murtaugh, Vice President of Academic and Student Affairs at 651.846.1363 or Office 1419 on the first floor of Saint Paul College.

 Commitment to Serving Students With Disabilities

 Section 504 of the Rehabilitation Act & Americans with Disabilities Act